DeveloperRishi/Python-Anydesk/README.md

 # Python-Anydesk
-Its just a simple thing
+It is a simple RAT (Remote Access Tool) written in Python